TITLE Associate Vice President for Administrative Services

 MAJOR ADMINISTRATOR President

-The Associate Vice President for Administrative and Information Services helps to instill a customer-oriented service attitude within Administrative and Information Services units and serves as the executive officer directly responsible for providing leadership and general management of the following assigned units which may include:
+The Associate Vice President for Administrative Services helps to instill a customer-oriented service attitude within Administrative Services units and serves as the executive officer directly responsible for providing leadership and general management of the following assigned units which may include:

 Facilities Management: Responsible for the entire physical plant of the Springfield and Mountain Grove campuses within the University consisting of Custodial Services, Grounds, Maintenance, Mechanical Maintenance, and the Work Management Center; management of the University’s energy performance savings programs and initiatives; the development and maintenance of campus master planning documents; technical advice and cost estimates for the preparation of the annual assessment of physical plant-related performance measures; and the overall coordination of all major capital projects.